-When a man pulled over to the side of the road to fix a flat tire, a vehicle collided with the back of his RV, resulting in severe spinal, mandibular, and wrist injuries that would require multiple surgeries.
+After a man pulled over to the side of the road to change a flat tire, a vehicle collided with the back of his RV, resulting in catastrophic damage to his spine, jaw, and wrist.
+His injuries would require multiple surgeries that included spinal fusions, a tooth extraction, and a bilateral carpal tunnel release.

-We were tasked with equipping the plaintiff’s legal team with an arsenal of visuals that would convey the victim’s damages, surgeries, and future surgeries.
-We delivered:
+We were tasked with equipping the plaintiff’s legal team with an arsenal of visuals that would achieve the following visual objectives:

-- Cervical Surgery Illustration to demonstrate the step-by-step fusion procedure the patient needed on his cervical spine.
+- Demonstrate the complex surgical fusion the patient would need on his cervical spine.

 Most people nowadays want to learn visually.
 It is difficult to tell a story without a visual to explain it.
 People in our technological modern world want instant information.
 High Impact is perfect for that objective.
 We use their illustrations on all of our trials – and more often than not, they have resulted in large verdicts.Sevy Fisher, Esq., The Simon Law Group